 Excellent and Enjoyable Educational Experiences for Every Child

-At Hook Junior School children are at the centre of everything that we do and their needs come first.
+Children are at the centre of everything that we do and their needs come first.
 We aim to give them the attention they deserve and encourage them to become fulfilled and active citizens prepared for their future beyond our school community and prepared for life in the twenty first century.

 We offer a curriculum which encourages and enables all children to achieve their best in academic and non-academic subjects.
 We aim to develop the skills, confidence and independence children need to be ready to go on to Secondary School with the capacity and capability to become happy, caring adults who contribute fully to the wider community.

 We have an enthusiastic and dedicated team of staff, all of whom are valued for their individual and collective contribution to the children’s life at Hook Junior School.
 Our Governing Body fully supports the school and is actively involved with the staff to drive school improvement.
-The HSPA (Hook Schools Parent Association) work hard to ensure that the school is at the heart of the community and that the community supports them in fundraising to support our provision for children’s education.
+The HSPA (Hook Schools Parent Association) work hard to ensure that the school is at the heart of the community and that the community supports them in fundraising to further support our provision for children’s education.

 Together we are a committed team, very proud of our school and its achievements.